 Proper therapies adopted at proper times may hasten the recovery process that could ease the pain for enhancement of better living.

-Osteopathy is a holistic treatment practise that uses simple massage of soft tissues and manipulation techniques for the treatment of disease conditions.
-These manipulative techniques can be used for the treatment of tennis elbow also!!!
+Osteopathy is a holistic treatment practice that uses simple massage of soft tissues and manipulation techniques for the treatment of disease conditions.
+These manipulative techniques can be used for the treatment of tennis elbow also!

 Widely used techniques include

 Benefits of Osteopathic treatment

 - Undertakes therapies without the use of drugs